RESIDENTS

 8/06/23

-Michele Rizzo is a choreographer and visual artist.
-In the past years he has made works inspired by the experience of dancing in clubs, responding to the believe that choreography manifests as the resultant of a process of decentralisation of agency, a distillation of the remains of the constant battle between the tendency to preserve and construct and the one to decompose and surrender, the overlaps between insiderness and outsiderness.
+Michele Rizzo (Italy, 1984) is a choreographer and artist.
+In recent years he has created works inspired by the experience of dancing in clubs.
+A response to the belief that choreography manifests itself as the result of a process of decentralisation of agency.
+A distillation of the remains of the constant struggle between the tendency to preserve and construct, to decompose and surrender, to focus on the inside or the outside.

-During the residency at BAU Michele will turn his attention to an entirely research based process, which focuses on a very specific aspect of his ongoing practice.
-He will devise practices of imagination as creative tools, attempting to prove how these can be considered as constitutive part of both intimate and social experiences, as opposed to seeing them as mere manifestations of the realm of the unreal.
-The research aims to define a movement language and a performativity that favour a mode of existence of discovery and learning, attempting to fight representation in order to construct sense.
+During his residency at BAU, Michele will engage in an entirely research-based process that focuses on a very specific aspect of his ongoing practice.
+He will be developing practices of imagination as creative tools, attempting to demonstrate how these can be seen as a constitutive part of both intimate and social experiences (such as dancing in clubs), rather than as mere manifestations of the realm of the unreal.
+The research aims to define a language of movement and performativity that favours a mode of existence of discovery and learning, attempting to combat representation in order to construct meaning.

 24/03/23 - 21/04/23